Hamelin: Tale of the Pied Piper

 The town is famous for the folk tale of the Pied Piper of Hamelin (Der Rattenfänger von Hameln), a medieval story that tells of a tragedy that befell the town in the 13th century.
-The version written by the Brothers Grimm made it popular throughout the world; it is also the subject of well-known poems by Johann von Goethe and Robert Browning.
-In the summer every Sunday, the tale is performed by actors in the town centre.
+The version written by the Brothers Grimm made it popular throughout the world.
+It is also the subject of well-known poems by Johann von Goethe and Robert Browning.
+Every Sunday in summer, the tale is performed by actors in the town centre.